nachomazzara/eip7702-poc/POST.md

 ### 📦 What's Happening Here?

 * We first **encode an ERC-20 approval**, allowing the controller contract to spend tokens on behalf of the EOA.
-* Then we **encode a call to the Name Registry’s `register()` method**, which performs the NFT minting.
+* Then we **encode a call to the Name Registry's `register()` method**, which performs the NFT minting.
 * Both calls are wrapped in a single array and encoded via `executeBatch(...)` from the Delegator contract.

 This `batchData` is what we set as the `data` field in the transaction.
 The `to` field should now be set to the **EOA address**, because it has already delegated its code via EIP-7702.

 Together with the `authorizationList`, this creates a transaction that **delegates and executes atomically**.

-Here’s how to continue the section in your HackMD post, clearly explaining the final step and including the required code:
+Here's how to continue the section in your HackMD post, clearly explaining the final step and including the required code:

 ---